rsyslog/rsyslog/source/configuration/modules/mmutf8fix.rst

 modification module utilizing the action interface, which means you call it like an action.
 This gives great flexibility on the question on when and how to call this module.
 Note that once it has been called, it actually modifies the message.
-The original messsage is then no longer available.
+The original message is then no longer available.
 However, this does **not** change any properties set, used or extracted before the modification is done.